 This 500-word mini-essay on Christlike attitudes and actions that need to be present in cross-cultural missionary service is one of a dozen articles in the "Missionary Ministry that Reflects Christ" series published in Engage, a monthly online magazine produced by the Church of the Nazarene.

 Jesus selected twelve disciples as his ministry team members.
 He provided them with in-service, on-the-job training during his earthly ministry.
 He personally mentored them as they engaged in holistic ministry.
-The group even had some structure with three disciples forming an "executive council" and another one being the treasurer.
-Jesus' commissioning of these disciples before his ascension underscores the importance of strategic team building for long-term impact.
-Missionaries are encouraged to emulate Jesus' approach of in-service development of ministry leaders for now and on into the future.
+The group even had some structure, with three disciples forming an "executive council" and another one being the treasurer.
+Jesus' commissioning of these disciples before his ascension points to the importance of strategic team building for long-term impact.
+Missionaries are encouraged to emulate Jesus' practice of in-service development of ministry leaders for now and on into the future.